boozallen/aissemble/DRAFT_RELEASE_NOTES.md

 ## Conditional Steps

+### Data Access Dependency Update
+Data Access no longer needs to explicitly set the `kafka-clients` dependency.
+It can be removed along with its exclusion from the `quarkus-smallrye-reactive-messaging-kafka` dependency.

 ## Final Steps - Required for All Projects
 ### Finalizing the Upgrade
 1. Run `./mvnw org.technologybrewery.baton:baton-maven-plugin:baton-migrate` to apply the automatic migrations